soyersoyer/sysex-controls/README.md

 <img align="left" height="80" src="https://github.com/soyersoyer/sysex-controls/raw/main/data/icons/hicolor/scalable/apps/hu.irl.sysex-controls.svg">

 This is a Libadwaita UI that allows you to configure certain Arturia devices.
+It currently allows for reading the controls (Buttons, Knobs, Pads, Keys, etc) and changing them and writing back to the device.

+This is a Linux alternative to the Midi Control Center software.

 These devices are supported and tested:
 - KeyStep 37